aravind-sadharani/chandraveena/src/blog/release1-ahir-bhairav/index.md

 title: "Raga Ahir Bhairav"
 date: 2020-03-06
 image: "../../../images/ytthumb-ahir-bhairav.png"
 description: "Raga Ahir Bhairav is a variety of Raga Bhairav.
-It is a mishra or a complex Raga, meaning, it is derived by the combination of two Ragas - Raga Ahiri and Raga Bhairav."
+It is a Jod or a combination Raga, meaning, it is derived by the combination of two Ragas - Raga Ahiri and Raga Bhairav."
 ---

 ![Raga Ahir Bhairav](ytthumb-ahir-bhairav.png)